SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The rest of the players will teach the details as you go along.
 Do you have some time to learn the rules, but you don’t want to be the gamemaster?
-Read all of the chapters up through the “Healing” chapter.
+Read all of the chapters up through the "Healing" chapter.
 In this introduction is a solitaire adventure that will get you started on the basics; the rest of the chapters ﬁll in more details.
-Then skip to the “Equipment” chapter.
-If you want to play someone with the ability to manipulate the energy of universe, you’ll also need to read the “Metaphysics” chapter.
+Then skip to the "Equipment" chapter.
+If you want to play someone with the ability to manipulate the energy of universe, you’ll also need to read the "Metaphysics" chapter.

 Do you want to be the gamemaster, with all its responsibilities and privileges?
-You’ll need to read this entire book, or at least through the “Healing” chapter and skim the rest.
-Then use the “Adventure Tips” chapter to design your own scenario.
+You’ll need to read this entire book, or at least through the "Healing" chapter and skim the rest.
+Then use the "Adventure Tips" chapter to design your own scenario.
 After that, invite some friends over, introduce them to creating characters, and have fun!